CrocoFactory/sensei/docs/learn/user_guide/preparers_finalizers.md

             @classmethod
             @router.get('/users/{id_}')
-            def get(cls, id_: Annotated[int, Path(alias='id')]) -> Self: ...
+            def get(cls, id_: Annotated[int, Path(alias='id')]) -> Self: pass
         ```

 These levels are not only related to [case converters](/learn/user_guide/making_aliases.html#case-converters).
 They are also related to other hooks, such as [Preparers](#preparers) and [Finalizers](#finalizers).

 But here they don't determine the single Preparer/Finalizer from all that will be executed (determine priority),
 like for case converters.
-Each of them will be executed, but in different order.
+Each of them will be executed but in a different order.
 So, this type of hook levels is
 called **Order Levels**.

-Here is an illustration of execution orders of Preparers/Finalizers.
+Here is an illustration of the execution orders of Preparers/Finalizers.

 ```mermaid
 flowchart TB